David-Weightman/David-Weightman.github.io/README.txt

 - type 'py -m http.server 8000'

-This program uses the 'requests' and 'spotipy' librabies These files are given in the zip file,
-Please extract them to the main folder
+This program uses the 'requests' and 'spotipy' libraries These files (among others) are given in the zip file, Please extract them to the main folder
 Or
 Import them using pip.
 For example:
-	'py -m pip install spotipy'
+	'py -m pip install spotipy --user'